Eliseo Medina: SEIU

+Medina also played a role in some of SEIU's internal controversies, including the International Union's imposition in 2009 of a trusteeship on SEIU's largest California local, SEIU-UHW, which represented healthcare workers throughout the state.
+A number of UHW officials and members of UHW split from SEIU to form an independent union, the National Union of Healthcare Workers.
+Medina also tacitly supported Andy Stern's unsuccessful effort in 2009 to take over UNITE HERE, with whom Medina had worked to change the AFL-CIO’s immigration policy in 2000.

-As of 2010, Medina was an honorary chair of the Democratic Socialists of America.
+As of 2010, Medina was an honorary co-chair of the Democratic Socialists of America, and served as such until the position was abolished in 2017.

 Retirement and immigration reform

-Medina announced on September 3 that he would resign as an executive vice president of SEIU effective October 1, 2013.
+Medina announced on September 3 that he would resign as an executive vice president and secretary-treasurer of SEIU effective October 1, 2013.
 He said he wished to concentrate more of his time on winning passage of immigration reform.
 In November and December 2013, Medina undertook a 22-day hunger strike, at the age of 67, to draw attention to the need for action on immigration reform.
 During his fast, Medina was visited by President Obama in a tent near the Capitol in Washington DC.